hydpy-dev/hydpy/hydpy/docs/development.rst

 ..............
 The `End Of Life for Python 2.7` is scheduled for 2020.
 Nevertheless, still many scientists are using it.
 This is why HydPy is continuously tested both on Python 2 and Python 3.
-For the time beeing future HydPy versions should be applicable on both Python versions.
+For the time being future HydPy versions should be applicable on both Python versions.

 Always insert